robertmuth/Cwerg/FE_WASM/README.md

-## WASM Frontend (Deprecated)
+## WASM Frontend (DEDPRECATED)

 The WASM Frontend is primarily use to exercise the Cwerg backend with more realistic inputs.
-It consists of a transpiler that convert WASM into Cwerg IR and support libraries which will provide a WASI API.
+It consists of a transpiler that convert WASM/WASI into Cwerg IR and support libraries which will provide a WASI API.

 This component is unlikely to get much love in the foreseeable future and there will only be a Python implementation.